 With parallel calls, you can make a second call, for example, to another agent/team, internal contact, or dial an external number while putting the primary caller on hold.
 Check out the use case above to understand how you can use this.

-- On the conversation widget, click on the Transfer Call icon.
+- On the conversation widget, click on the Call actions icon.

 - Enter the agent name, contact, or type any external number you wish to make a parallel call.